nickaustinlee/2025_california_stock_tax_estimator/README.md

         * Charitable donations
         * 401K or IRA contributions
         * Other sources of income (e.g., interest, dividends); just include it in your salary number.
-        * Dependents, other things that affect overall tax liability
+        * Dependents, or other characteristics that affect overall tax liability
         * Itemized deductions

+This is a simple calculator for simple estimations.

 ## How to Use